slerman12/Help-me/2-Opposing-views.md

 Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a [human struggle](https://www.tiktok.com/@mayte.lisbeth/video/7214069179610041642) that all of us share.

-The full elaboration on this involves socialization workers, relationship healers, and touch and sensuality therapists.
+> The full elaboration on this involves socialization workers, relationship healers, and, lastly, touch and sensuality therapists.

 ## The artificial and synthetic